Mazamars312/Analogue-Amiga/README.md

 ## Can we write to floppy disks at this moment?

-* No, I have the code ready, but I want to check it before releasing it and add double buffering for faster access.
+* No, I have the code ready, but I want to check it before releasing it.

 ## When are writable disks and Harddrives going to be working?